microsoft/msticpy/docs/source/visualization/ProcessTree.rst

    then select one or more processes in the tree, the Python variable ``my_results`` will be populated with a list of keys (index items) of the corresponding rows in the input DataFrame.

+.. note:: Due to restrictions on javascript execution in many notebook environments, this only works in Jupyter classic.

 legend_col (str, optional)
    The column used to color the tree items, by default None.
 If this